treerasun/ce324HW5/README.md

 3. Clone your forked GitHub repository to your computer so that you can edit the files locally on your own machine.

-4. Create HTML file that open javascript file in git repository, names as "robot_arm_demo.js".
-Try to open such HTML file and observer whether you can see the 3D robot arm model correctly.
+4. Create HTML file that opens javascript file names as "robot_arm_demo.js" in git repository.
+Try to open such HTML file and observe whether you can see the 3D robot arm model correctly.

 5. Edit "robot_arm_demo.js" file as follow.
   - Add one more part in to robot arm model.
 The shape of that part should be different from other student's group.